MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 - Ubuntu Desktop 18.04: https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64

 #### 2.3 Add network adapters
 Regardless of the OS you've chosen I'm going to recommend you add three network adapters.
 This setup should allow you to connect your attack machine to any type of network (wireless, wired, internal) without reconfiguring much.
-I'll talk through the differnt network options and the pros and cons and when to use each.
+I'll talk through the different network options and the pros and cons and when to use each.

-- Adapter 1 (Wireless Internet): Set to Bridged (goto advanced and record the MAC address).
+- Adapter 1 (Wireless Internet): Set to NAT (goto advanced and record the MAC address).
 - Adapter 2 (Internal Host only): Set to 'Host-only' (goto advanced and record the MAC address).
 - Adapter 3 (Wired Ethernet): Set to custom vmnet2 (goto advanced and record the MAC address).